KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 KOTOR 2 has multiple different versions.
 The easiest way to refer to these are the Aspyr patch and legacy version.
 The legacy version is the original release, while the Aspyr patch is a newer update and the default version of the Steam, GoG, and Mac Appstore game copies.
 It may also be on some more obscure storefronts like the Amazon Games version of KOTOR 2, but we haven't been able to find anyone who owns it there to confirm--if you're ever unsure about which copy you're using, you can boot a freshly-installed copy of the game up with a controller plugged in and see if it responds to controller commands: if it does, you have the patch.
 If you don't have a controller handy, you can check the resolution options available ingame; if you see 1920x1080 or ultrawide options, you have the patch.

 As implied by the above, the Aspyr patch adds some useful functionality like native controller and widescreen support.
 The patch unfortunately also adds several bugs.
 Until recently most of these problems were not fixable, though some had workarounds.
 However, through a series of new tools and patches by J, *all* of the serious problems caused by the Aspyr patch can now be fixed.
-The only significant issues of note that remain are the possibility of losing savegames (this can be entirely avoided just by turning off cloud saves), and what can best be described as "dialogue floatiness".
+The only significant issues of note that remain are:

+1. The possibility of losing savegames (this can be entirely avoided just by turning off cloud saves)
+2. What can best be described as "dialogue floatiness".
 Sometimes the dialogue will just... skip, for no good reason.
 This is different than memory leak-related dialogue skipping, if you're familiar with that in the context of KOTOR.
 It's more like delayed input reading, where one mouse press to bypass a dialogue line will register as two and instantly skip the next dialogue as well.
 This is a really annoying bug, but thankfully is fairly rare.
+3. When playing with a controller plugged in, even if not *actually using* the controller, it can cause an issue where the camera becomes vertically offset after upgrading an item in the workbench.
+Unplugging any controllers while playing resolves the issue entirely, but if you intend to play with a controller the issue must be resolved by saving and loading after it occurs.

 All of the above is being brought up now for two important reasons: first, if you're using the Aspyr patch, you *must* apply the fix packages linked further down in this section for this build to function properly.
 And second, if your game version *isn't* using the Aspyr version, you need to decide whether or not you want it to be.